Kitura/Kitura/Documentation/CodeConventions.md

 ## Correctness

 Consider warnings to be errors.
-This rule informs many stylistic decisions such as not to use the `++` or `--` operators, C-style for loops, or strings as selectors.
+This rule informs many stylistic decisions, C-style for loops, or strings as selectors.

 ## Naming